omeatai/Python-Tutorial/README.md

 # Delaware
 ```

+Example 2:

-Get an Item from the end of the list:
+Get an Item from the end of the list -

 ```py
 states_of_america = [